 For families of individuals who have died from mesothelioma, the Fatal Accidents Amendment Act of 2008 grants compensation to both victims and their surviving family members.
 Damages are awarded for pain, suffering and loss of enjoyment of life.

-In addition, the law of foreseeability states that a company or defendant "may not be liable for a disease or injury caused to a person unless the disease was 'foreseeable' in the event that a duty was breached."
+The law of foreseeability states that a company or defendant “may not be liable for a disease or injury caused to a person unless the disease was ‘foreseeable’ in the event that a duty was breached.”
 This law is particularly relevant in cases involving low-level exposure, as with individuals who did not encounter asbestos on the job but, rather, through secondhand exposure or exposure in the home.
-Defendants can argue that the plaintiff's minimal exposure could not have created "a reasonably foreseeable risk of injury."
+Defendants can argue that the plaintiff’s minimal exposure could not have created “a reasonably foreseeable risk of injury.”

 Also of issue is “causation,” which states that the plaintiff must prove that any negligent exposure to asbestos caused the development of their disease.
 To what extent one has been exposed has long been an issue in Australian courts, and the argument is bound to continue, experts say.